nikolaus-lemberski/servicemesh-demo/README.md

 oc create -f https://raw.githubusercontent.com/nikolaus-lemberski/opentour-2022-servicemesh/main/kubernetes/c-v2-deploy.yml
 ```

-Check the pods - all pods should be running and you should see in the READY column "2/2".
+Check the pods (```oc get pods```) - all pods should be running and you should see in the READY column "2/2".
 Why 2?
 In the pod are 2 containers - one for the app and one for the Envoy Sidecar.

 ### Create a Gateway for Ingress